Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Demonstrations of the Method

-\looseness-1 \textbf{Models.} We analyzed two popular open-source LLMs with available SAEs and autointerpretability labels.
-However, we would like to emphasize that the method is not bound to these particular models; it can be applied to any standard LLM with an SAE.
+\looseness-1 \textbf{Models.} We analyzed five popular open-source LLMs with available SAEs (or transcoders) and autointerpretability labels.
+However, we emphasize that the method is not bound to these particular models; it can be applied to any LLM with an SAE.

-\begin{itemize}[topsep=0pt, leftmargin=15pt, itemsep=0pt]
+\begin{itemize}[topsep=0pt, leftmargin=15pt, itemsep=-1.5pt]

-\item \texttt{Llama3.1-8B-Instruct} + Goodfire SAE attached at layer 19 \citep{grattafiori_llama_2024, daniel_balsam_announcing_2025}.
+\item \texttt{Llama3.1-8B-Instruct} + Goodfire SAE attached at layer 19 \citep{grattafiori2024llama, balsam2025announcing}.

-\item \texttt{Gemma2-2B-Instruct} + Gemma Scope SAE attached at layer 20 (residual stream) \citep{team_gemma_2024, lieberum_gemma_2024};\footnote{For the Goodfire Llama SAE, the choice of layer for SAE attachment was made by the creators of the SAE.
+\item \texttt{Gemma2-2B-Instruct} + Gemma Scope SAE attached at layer 20 (residual stream) \citep{gemma2024, lieberum_gemma_2024};\footnote{For the Goodfire Llama SAE, the choice of layer for SAE attachment was made by the creators of the SAE.
 We chose the Gemma Scope layer to be at a comparable depth.
 Generally, deeper layers have a tendency to represent higher-level, sentence- or discourse-level abstractions~\citep{balcells2024evolution,shi2025route}.}